DJI RS3 Mini notes

 The DJI RS3 Mini gimbal is developed and marketed by DJI.
 It is a well-specified pan-tilt-roll (3-axis) motorised gimbal with a good phone app for control.
 As well as being a very good gimbal for steadying cameras for stills and video, it can also be used as a motorised head for manual control and for high-resolution (multi-row) panoramas.

-Compared to the other motorised heads I use, this is the lightest (at 889g) by far.
+Compared to the other motorised heads I use, this very light (892g, including attachment plates and USB cable).
 It does, however, take up more room in a backpack than the others and requires some initial setup (balancing, which depends on the camera and lens being used and how they are mounted).
 Once set up it can be deployed rapidly if using the same camera and lens combination.

 DJI RS3 Mini gimbal

-In 2024 I discovered the DJI RS3 Mini gimbal (3-axis, 0.9kg), which is available new (or used, for less than the cost of most lenses).
+The DJI RS3 Mini gimbal (3-axis, 0.9kg, 2024) is available new (or used, for less than the cost of most lenses).
 It has a built-in display and joystick which allow manual control as well as displaying battery level, etc.

-The gimbal can be attached directly to a tripod; I prefer to use a Leofoto 45mm QuickLink socket and plate to avoid having to rotate the head onto the tripod screw; this requires a spacer or rubber washer to attach the plate (with 3/8″ fitting) to the 1/4″ socket on the gimbal.
+The gimbal can be attached directly to a tripod; I prefer to use a Leofoto 45mm QuickLink socket and plate to avoid having to rotate the head onto the tripod screw (and also allow quick testing on different tripods); this requires a spacer or rubber washer to attach the plate (with 3/8″ fitting) to the 1/4″ socket on the gimbal.

 The gimbal comes with an Arca-Swiss-compatible clamp and plate which appear to be unique to DJI and require the plate be fitted with the grooves running front↔back.
 I replaced this with a SmallRig 4195 set (for DJI RS3 Mini) which has the grooves running left↔right and is also a little more compact and lighter.

-I have put together my lightest panorama kit based on the DJI RS3 Mini gimbal, a Lumix G90 camera, and the Lumix 45–175mm PowerZoom lens.
+I have put together a very light panorama kit based on the DJI RS3 Mini gimbal, a Lumix G90 camera, and the Lumix 45–175mm PowerZoom lens.
 Together with a 4-section tripod, connectors, spare battery, etc., the kit weighs under 3.3kg (including backpack).
-Details are linked below.
+Details are linked above.

 The Lumix G90 has an articulated screen which allows using the tripod at a lower height for better stability; the tripod I use includes an extendable column.
 The Lumix 45–175 PowerZoom lens is particularly suitable for multi-row panoramas as it is very light and its zoom length (mm) is shown on the camera screen as it is adjusted – so that length is easily entered into the DJI gimbal app.